 With Nvidia set to launch the Geforce RTX 3060 on February 25, many gamers and crypto miners are hopeful to get their hands on the latest in the 3000 series graphic cards, but Nvidia has dropped a bomb to seperate graphics cards into two categorys: Gaming & Mining.
+If you’re looking to buy crypto currencies in India, CryptoBuyer is the right platform to get started.
+You can also refer to your friends and family using a promo code.

 “We are gamers, through and through.
 We obsess about new gaming features, new architectures, new games and tech.
 We designed GeForce GPUs for gamers, and gamers are clamoring for more.”